RishabhgiriW/Call-Center-Performance-Dashboard-Power-BI-/README.md

 ### Project Objective

-To analyze the- performance and efficiency of a customer support team by evaluating ticket volume, resolution speed, SLA compliance, and customer satisfaction.
+To analyze the performance and efficiency of a customer support team by evaluating ticket volume, resolution speed, SLA compliance, and customer satisfaction.
 The goal is to identify operational bottlenecks and trends affecting the customer experience.

 ---